nitinkc/nitinkc.github.io/_posts/Java/2019-10-04-java8_Syntax Reference.md

 ```
 higher-order functions.
 Two common examples are filter and map.

-A filter processes a list in some order to produce a new list containing exactly those elements of the original list for which a given predicate (think Boolean expression) returns true.
+A filter processes a list in some order to produce a new list containing exactly those elements of the original list for which a given predicate (the Boolean expression) returns true.

 A map applies a given function to each element of a list, returning a list of results in the same order.